 You’ve definitely heard the terms water-resistant and waterproof before.
 You probably think these are interchangeable terms, but in reality, the terms are mean two completely different things.
-In marine textiles, this can make a world of difference in the quality, durability, and longevity in your boat’s fabrics including covers, enclosures, and furniture.
+It turns out not all boat seat vinyl is the same, and in marine textiles, this can make a world of difference in the quality, durability, and longevity in your boat’s fabrics including covers, enclosures, and furniture.

 Let’s break this down and define the two terms. according to the Merriam-Webster Dictionary, these are what the terms mean:

 - Water-Resistant: “designed to not be easily harmed or affected by water or to not allow water to pass through easily.”

 As you can see, water resistant textiles are not ideal for use in marine fabrics; you want your boat to be protected from the water completely.
 If you’re thinking about boat enclosures or material for your boat’s seats, upholstery, and other onboard furniture, then you want to use a waterproof marine vinyl fabric.
 Why?
 Because using textiles that are impervious to water protects your boat’s fabrics from mold and mildew and other water damage.
 Thus, your boat will look good longer, and you won’t have to worry about replacing your fabrics so quickly.
 Your passengers will appreciate the dry seats and the protection they have.
 If you’re wondering which waterproof fabric to go with, here are a couple of good options:

 - Expanded Vinyl: This material (also known as PVC - polyvinyl chloride) is commonly used in marine fabric upholstery like boat seats and cushions.
 It resists mildew, mold, and can be coated with antimicrobial chemicals.
 It’s a cost-effective choice for marine fabrics.